International students will need to go to the U.S. Embassy or Consulate nearest to where they live. Please bring the following:

 NOTE: International studentsare not eligible for a temporary (non-immigrant) student visa unless they have a clear and definitive intent to return to their country of residence after their studies.
 During their visa interview at the U.S. Embassy or Consulate, any statement they make that would cast doubt on their intent to return home after their studies could lead to a denial of their visa application.

-Some suggestions on how to respond when meeting with an embassy official or consulatr officer:
+Some suggestions on how to respond when meeting with an embassy official or consular officer:

 Keep answers short and to the point.